 Note 3- Related Party Transactions

 The Company has transactions with the Ultimate Parent and its affiliates.
 Subordinated liabilities transacted with the Ultimate Parent are described in Note 9.

-During 2014, the Company paid dividends of \$2,350 to the Parent as follows:
+On April 8, 2015, the Company paid a dividend of \$400 to the Parent.